pyscajor/PorthsAndGigs/around-hugh-town.md

 Planks are made of narrow-leaf elm, making them both durable and flexible, strong and light.
 They are only ¼ inch thick!
 This allowed gigs to be carried when needed – it could be a 100m haul up from the sea to the gig sheds at low water, as the project surveys show.

 _Nornour_ was kept at Pendrathen, before moving to the new, traditional style sheds at Porth Mellon.
 Pendrathen was used for pilotage, and transport between the islands, from c.1759.
-Old gigs kept there included _Boot_, _Chance_, _Railway,_ and _Whaler,_ and the _Bee_ that ended up on St Agnes.
+Old gigs kept there included _Boot_, _Chance_, _Railway_, and _Whaler_, and the _Bee_ that ended up on St Agnes.
 Remains of their houses include Norman’s Shed, a gig shed rebuilt slightly shorter, leaving part of the old wall protruding behind it.

 [View the 3D model on Sketchfab](https://sketchfab.com/3d-models/nailing-model-from-the-building-of-nornour-c88acdf0ba1143f58a6e00b082063f04)

 [![Bow rib from the Bonnet](website-images/Gig-building/10-bow-rib-from-1830-gig-bonnet.jpg)](https://sketchfab.com/3d-models/bow-rib-from-the-1830-pilot-gig-bonnet-0b159471723f433c9dc42d60b71ad928)

-**Bow rib from 1830 gig** **_Bonnet_**, probably from before she went to Cornwall _c_1954 (Andy Hicks, pers comm.).
+**Bow rib from 1830 gig** **_Bonnet_**, probably from before she went to Cornwall c.1954 (Andy Hicks, pers comm.).
 Ribs were traditionally of oak, so in the bow they could be as thin as this one, 1/2 by 3/8 inch.
 Layers of paint indicate long use; pilot gigs could be black, or coloured.

 _Bonnet_ was kept at Par Beach (Higher Town Bay), St Martin’s, near the sheds there now.
 She moved to Tresco, then Bryher, where she was kept at Great Porth in the roof of the _Golden Eagle_ shed now a studio, then back to Tresco (Richard Jenkins, pers. comm.).